* Professor Emeritus of Music Performance at Ball State University

-George Wolfe is an accomplished saxophonist and a professor of Music Performance at Ball State University (BSU) in Muncie, Indiana.
-He is also the Director of the university’s Center for Peace and Conflict Studies (CPCS), a position to which he was appointed in 2002.
+George Wolfe is an accomplished saxophonist and is a Professor Emeritus of Music Performance at Ball State University (BSU) in Muncie, Indiana, where he taught for 32 years.
+He was also the Director of the university’s Center for Peace and Conflict Studies (CPCS), a position to which he held from 2002 – 2006.

 Besides pledging his support for the Center’s classes in “contemplative practice and meditation,” Wolfe has declared his interest in increasing “religious diversity,” to which end he recommended holding a celebration of Mahatma Gandhi’s birthday in October.
 Himself a follower of Gandhi’s teachings—Wolfe is convinced that “conflicts between people are really a projection of inner conflict”—Wolfe regularly gives talks on Gandhi at universities across the United States; the topic of a 2005 speech he delivered at Anderson University, in Indiana, was “Gandhian Philosophy: Slaying the Enemy Within.”